+The use of Google Classroom and Class Dojo, which were necessary communication tools during distance learning, has continued and provided an easy way for parents to know stay updated on what their children are learning and to see regular pictures of the classroom-- a nice resource since back to school night was held virtually.
 An area of focus for us has been authentic parent input in decisions we make as a district.
-With that in mind, each DAC/DELAC meeting throughout the year included an opportunity for parents to share feedback on or ideas for a policy or program the district is preparing to change or implement or to help with assessing the needs of our students.
-Minutes from these meetings show parent ideas that were later put into practice-- such as topics for workshops.
-The percent of parents agreeing on the California School Parent Survey that the school actively seeks the input of parents before making important decisions dropped 4% from last year, to 89%, suggesting that we need to work with each school site on their efforts to get parent input from their entire school community.
+With that in mind, each DELAC/DAC meeting throughout the year included an opportunity for parents to share feedback on or ideas for a policy or program the district is preparing to change or implement or to help with assessing the needs of our students.
+Minutes from these meetings show parent ideas that were later put into practice-- such as topics for workshops and extended enrichment activities for high-achieving students.

+In the CHKS, 94% of parents feel that school encourages them to be an active partner in their child's education and 98% feel the staff treats parents with respect.
+The results that parents feel that the school actively seeks the input of parents before making important decisions has dropped from 93% in 2021 to 84% in 2023.
+This suggests that we need to work with each school site on their efforts to get parent input from their entire school community.